Year 5D aged care rotation

 Up to 4 students per rotation

-You will primarily spend time attached to medical teams on the wards of Mildura Base Hospital as the majority of the inpatients are aged over 60.
+You will spend time attached to medical teams on the wards of Mildura Base where the majority of the inpatients are aged over 60.
 This general medical placement will allow you to consolidate your learnings about chronic disease, poly-pharmacy and multiple diagnoses, and you will generally participate in ACAS assessments and family meetings.
-You will also be able to participate in the ward rounds and activities in the general medical wards.
-In addition, you will spend up to one week at a local aged care facility, Jacaranda Village, gaining exposure to both low and high dependency care patients.
-There will also be opportunity to present teaching sessions to the nursing staff at Jacaranda, and to experience the ethics and documentation around not-for-resuscitation orders and pre-emptive orders.
+The other part of your rotation will be spent on placement at community-based aged care services.

 Students will also be rostered and attached to: